String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Abstract

 \section{Abstract}

-Rare transitions in stochastic processes often can be rigorously described via an underlying large deviation principle.
+Rare transitions in stochastic processes can often be rigorously described via an underlying large deviation principle.
 Recent breakthroughs in the classification of reversible stochastic processes as gradient flows have led to a connection of large deviation principles to a generalized gradient structure.
 Here, we show that, as a consequence, metastable transitions in these reversible processes can be interpreted as heteroclinic orbits of the generalized gradient flow.
-As a consequence, this suggests a numerical algorithm to compute the transition trajectories in configuration space efficiently, based on the string method traditionally restricted only to gradient diffusions.
+This in turn suggests a numerical algorithm to compute the transition trajectories in configuration space efficiently, based on the string method traditionally restricted only to gradient diffusions.